softwaresaved/2020-04-30-ramp-swc/novice/git/04-history.md

 ###Absolute History###

-So, that's useful as far as it goes, but we can also refer to revisions using those long strings of digits and letters that `git log` displays.
+So, that's useful as far as it goes, but we can also refer to **specific revisions** using those long strings of digits and letters that `git log` displays.